Ravil Maganov

 Ravil Ulfatovich Maganov (25 September 1954 – 1 September 2022) was a Russian oligarch who was the chairman of the national oil company Lukoil.

 Early life and education

 Maganov was born in Almetyevsk, Tatar ASSR, in the Soviet Union (now Tatarstan, Russia) on 25 September 1954.

 He graduated from the Moscow State University of Oil and Gas in 1977.

 His father Ulfat Maganov was the senior engineer of the Almetyevsk field and geophysical office of the Tatneftegeofizika trust, and from 1978 to 1998 he headed the Almetyevsk department of geophysical works.

-Maganov's younger brother Nail is a businessman and politician who is the head of the Russian oil producer Tatneft.
+His younger brother Nail is a businessman and politician who is the head of the Russian oil producer Tatneft.

 Career

 Ravil Maganov joined Lukoil shortly after the company was founded in November 1991.
 He was a close associate of one Lukoil's founders Vagit Alekperov.
 According to the company, it was he who imagined and proposed the name Lukoil.
 He held several management positions (vice president of oil production in 1994, first executive vice president of the company in 2006) and oversaw Lukoil's oil production, refining and exploration.
 He regularly participated in meetings at the Russian Energy Ministry together with other oil companies ahead of OPEC+ meetings.
 In 2019, he received the Order of Alexander Nevsky from Russian President Vladimir Putin.
 He was appointed chairman of the board of directors in 2020.